Arthroplasty Hip & Knee

 Mr Dunlop uses a variety of hip implants ranging from hip resurfacings to complex specialised revision prostheses and proximal femoral replacements for occasional cases where there has been severe bone loss.
 For first time replacements he is able to offer the choice of hip resurfacing, uncemented total hip replacements with modern bearings or conventional cemented implants and will endeavour to match the best implants to each patient’s individual circumstances and requirements.

-He enjoy’s spending any spare time with my wife and two daughters and has a keen interest in sport.
+He enjoy’s spending any spare time with his wife and two daughters and has a keen interest in sport.
 He is an occasional golfer, hockey and tennis player and enjoy skiing.
 He has previously provided medical support at major Athletics events in Birmingham but now prefers going as a spectator.

 Mr Jeys has a major interest in hip and knee surgery.
 He uses a variety of hip replacements and knee replacements that allow him to tailor the operation specifically for the patient to optimise function.